PJGaetan/airflow-cli/README.md

 TODO:

-- profile
-	- list : better viz
-	- remove
-	- edit
-- dags
-- tasks
+- Improve readme
+- Fill the command docstrings

 To use test makefile and spin up any airflow version.